 Our charters are the product of either direct negotiation or a competitive proposal process, which evaluates vessel capability, availability and price.
 Our primary method of chartering in the GoM is through direct vessel negotiations with our customers on either a long-term or spot basis.
 In the international market, we sometimes charter through local entities in order to comply with cabotage or other local requirements.
 Some charters are solicited by customers through international vessel brokerage firms, which earn a commission that is customarily paid by the vessel owner.
 Our military charters are the product of a competitive procurement process conducted by the Military Sealift Command.
 All of our charters, whether long-term or spot, are priced on a dayrate basis, whereby for each day that the vessel is under contract to the customer, we earn a fixed amount of charter-hire for making the vessel available for the customer's use.
-Many long-term contracts and all government, including national oil company, charters sometimes contain provisions that permit us to increase our dayrates in order to be compensated for certain increased operational expenses or regulatory changes.
+Many long-term contracts and all government, including national oil company, charters contain early termination options in favor of the customer; however, some have fees designed to discourage early termination.
+Long-term charters sometimes contain provisions that permit us to increase our dayrates in order to be compensated for certain increased operational expenses or regulatory changes.